 How Stress Affects the Gut; Our Second Brain

-The enteric nervous system that regulates our intestines is now recognised by science as the body's "second brain".
+The enteric nervous system that regulates our intestines is now recognized by science as the body's "second brain".
 It is a single communication pathway in which the same molecules (neurotransmitters) that are used to facilitate digestion also alert the brain when something is wrong.
+1

 This "second brain" is also made up of trillions of bacteria that interact with the enteric nervous system.
-Numerous studies report that gut bacteria, and their byproducts can affect mood, cognition, behaviour and metabolism.
+Numerous studies report that gut bacteria, and their byproducts, can affect mood, cognition, behavior and metabolism.
+1

-Let’s take a look at common stress-related gut discomfort
+Let’s take a look at common stress-related gut disorders

-When a stress response is in place, the body is likely to experience uncomfortable sensations such as bellyaches, gut discomfort , nausea or the feeling of having "butterflies" in the tummy.
-This is a sure sign that the messages travel along a two-way path from the gut to the brain, and vice versa.
+When a stress response is in place, the body is likely to experience uncomfortable sensations such as abdominal pain, diarrhea, nausea or that feeling of having "butterflies" in the tummy.
+This is a sure sign that the messages travel along a two-way path from the gut to the brain and vice versa.
+2,3

-Since intestinal microbiota play a role in protecting and maintaining our overall health and wellbeing, when imbalance occurs due to stress, one of the first symptoms is usually that of bellyaches.
+Since intestinal microbiota play a role in protecting and maintaining our overall health and wellbeing, when imbalance occurs due to stress, one of the first symptoms is usually that of abdominal pain.
 This is the body’s way of indicating that something has gone wrong.
-Ultimately, one could say that intestinal microbiota plays a role in protecting and maintaining our overall health and wellbeing, including our mental health.
+Ultimately, one could say that intestinal microbiota play a role in protecting and maintaining our overall health and wellbeing, including our mental health.
+4,5

 Stress-related digestive imbalance tends to come with a level of gas retention in the gut.
 Sometimes, the pressure is so severe that it pushes up into the diaphragm, causing acid reflux.
-Nausea is easily treatable, but when it is stress-induced, it is likely to reoccur.
+Nausea is easily treatable, but when it is stress-induced, it is likely to be reoccurring.
+7

-Here are some helpful ways to prevent gut-related pain
+Here are helpful ways of preventing gut-related pain

 Any activity that reduces the level of stress you are experiencing is one that should be implemented more regularly.
 For some, these are relaxation techniques including meditation and diaphragmatic breathing.
-For others, exercise is preferred, and activities such as yoga, offer both the benefit of relaxation and a workout at once.
+For others, exercise is preferred, and activities such as yoga offer both the benefit of relaxation and workout at once.
+8

 Probiotics are live and active microorganisms named after the Greek word “pro bios” which means “for life”.
-When taken in adequate quantities, these microorganisms favour the balance of the intestinal flora.
-Here are a few things you should know:
+When taken in adequate quantities, these microorganisms favor the balance of the intestinal flora.
+Here are a few things to know: 9

 Efficacy and usefulness

-Efficacy and usefulness are recognised properties in a wider context.
+Efficacy and usefulness are recognized properties in a wider context.
 This includes a healthy lifestyle, proper nutrition and regular physical activity.